Lake Murray Lodge is located on the largest lake in Papua New Guinea, in a very remote part of the Western Province.

 2013

-The recently-developed Lake Murray Lodge overlooks the lake and is nestled among the trees on an island spit.
+The developed Lake Murray Lodge overlooks the lake and is nestled among the trees on an island spit.

-With the price of diesel for power generation around AUD $5.00 per litre by the time it arrives via the highland road and is floated down the river, an off-grid solar panel system simply made good financial sense for Bob Bates; owner of the Lodge and Trans Niugini Tours.
+With diesel prices for power generation around AUD $5.00 per litre by the time it arrived via the highland road and was floated down the river, an off-grid solar panel system simply made good financial sense for Bob Bates, owner of the Lodge and Trans Niugini Tours.

-Bob engaged Energy Matters’ sister company, Apollo Energy, to design a system that would meet the electricity consumption requirements of the main building and twelve visitor cabin rooms.
+Bob engaged Energy Matters’ sister company, Apollo Energy, to design a system to meet the electricity consumption requirements of the main building and 12 visitor cabins.

 The result was a 14.25kW off-grid solar power system incorporating SMA inverters, BAE Gel batteries from Germany, REC Peak Energy Series panels and SunLock mounting system.
-SunLock is a product of Apollo Energy and designed and made in Australia.
+SunLock was a product of Apollo Energy, designed and made in Australia.

-All the components were sea-freighted into Port Moresby and then transported via plane (Bob is a pilot), river and mud road.
-The system was installed and running well before the grand opening of the Lodge.
+All the components were sea-freighted into Port Moresby and then transported by plane (Bob was the pilot), river, and mud road.
+The system was installed and worked well before the Lodge’s grand opening.

-“Since we switched on this installation it has never gone down and we have never had to use a generator to top up the batteries.
-It has been giving us power now nonstop for well over a year;” says Bob.
+“Since we switched on this installation, it has never gone down, and we have never had to use a generator to top up the batteries.
+It’s been giving us power nonstop for well over a year,”

-Lake Murray Lodge was the winner of the 2013/2014 Best Small Architectural Project – PNG Institute of Architects / Azko Nobel Design Excellence Awards
+Lake Murray Lodge won the 2013/2014 Best Small Architectural Project award at the PNG Institute of Architects/Azko Nobel Design Excellence Awards.

 Considering a commercial solar project?
-Whether it’s in the middle of town or the middle of nowhere; Energy Matters can help.
-Contact us today and we can begin to build your system together.
+Contact us today, and we can begin to build your system together.